-When you’re interested in working with children and want to work on your own schedule, consider a job as a substitute teacher or aide.
+When you’re interested in working with children and want to work on your schedule, consider a job as a substitute teacher or aide.
 At many school districts, you don’t need a degree in education to get hired.

 Once you’re hired, you’ll be able to choose to accept an assignment based on your availability.
 In addition to teacher positions, there are many other school job options which include food service and cafeteria positions, bus drivers and monitors, and administrative jobs.
-Here’s how to find a job at a school.

 Work at a Resort

 There are part-time and full-time positions available.
 You’ll be able to use the skills you acquired during your career or do something completely different.
 If you’ve got the flexibility, a resort job offers a lot of great benefits and perks.
-Check out CoolWorks.com to see what’s available where you want to work.

 How to Get Hired for a Retiree Job

-Craigslist is an option for freelance part-time, flexible and short-term jobs.
+- Check Craigslist for freelance, part-time, flexible, and short-term jobs.
 Visit the site for your location and check the “Gigs” and “Part-Time” sections as well as the jobs section.

 Word of mouth works, too.
 Tell everyone you know that you’re interested in going back to work, even if it’s on a limited part-time basis.
 You may be able to get some good leads that pan out into a job.